 Joy Middaugh received her M.B.A. from Kutztown University in 1999.
 She holds a B.S.B.A. in Accounting and Finance from Shippensburg University.
 In addition, she has been a licensed C.P.A. in the state of Pennsylvania since 1994 and has extensive experience teaching all levels of financial and managerial accounting at Penn State University.
 After several years in public accounting, she transitioned to the roles of Controller and then Chief Financial Officer in the technology industry.
 She also has significant experience in the areas of integrated accounting systems, entrepreneurship and equity financing.

-Assistant Professor of Political Science and International Studies (2006).
+Associate Professor of Political Science and International Studies (2006).

 Denny Hall Room 7

 B.A., Oberlin College, 1997; M.A., Princeton University, 2003; Ph.D., 2006.

 Professor Mitchell's teaching and research interests include European and EU politics, political identities, and labor politics.
 She has conducted field research across Western Europe and has held visiting and short-term appointments at the Institute for European Studies at UC Berkeley, the Center for European Studies at New York University, the Institut d'Etudes Politiques (Sciences Po) in Paris, and the Department of Political Science at Northwestern University.

 (on leave of absence 2015-16)